-Report for the cohort of all full-time, first-time bachelor's (or equivalent) degree-seeking undergraduate students who entered in Fall 2009 (or the preceding summer term).
+Report for the cohort of all full-time, first-time bachelor's (or equivalent) degree-seeking undergraduate students who entered in Fall 2010 (or the preceding summer term).
 The initial cohort may be adjusted for students who departed for the following reasons: death, permanent disability, or service in the armed forces, foreign aid service of the federal government or official church missions.
 No other adjustments to the initial cohort should be made.

+B22.
+For the cohort of all full-time bachelor's (or equivalent) degree-seeking undergraduate students who entered your institution as freshmen in Fall 2010 (or the preceding summer term), what percentage was enrolled at your institution as of the date your institution calculates its official enrollment in Fall 2011?
+73.1 %

+C. FIRST-TIME, FIRST-YEAR (FRESHMAN) ADMISSION

+Applications

-· B22.
-For the cohort of all full-time bachelor's (or equivalent) degree-seeking undergraduate students who ento institution as freshmen in Fall 2009 (or the preceding summer term), what percentage was enrolled at yo of the date your institution calculates its official enrollment in Fall 2010?71.3 % C. FIRST-TIME, FIRST-YEAR (FRESHMAN) ADMISSION Applications C1.
-First-time, first-year (freshman) students: Provide the number of degree-seeking, first-time, first-year applied, were admitted, and enrolled (full- or part-time) in Fall 2010.
-Include early decision, early action, who began studies during summer in this cohort.
-Applicants should include only those students who fulfi requirements for consideration for admission (i.e., who completed actionable applications) and who have of one of the following actions: admission, non-admission, placement on waiting list, or application with applicant or institution).
-Admitted applicants should include wait-listed students who were subsequently admission. and students lled the been notified drawn (by Total first-time, first-year (freshman) men who applied2645 Total first-time, first-year (freshman) women who applied3369 Total first-time, first-year (freshman) men who were admitted1915 Total first-time, first-year (freshman) women who were admitted2419 Total full-time, first-time, first-year (freshman) men who enrolled812 Total part-time, first-time, first-year (freshman) men who enrolled38 Total full-time, first-time, first-year (freshman) women who enrolled867 Total part-time, first-time, first-year (freshman) women who enrolled39 C2.
-Freshman wait-listed students (students who met admission requirements but whose final admissio contingent on space availability) Do you have a policy of placing students on a waiting list?
-Yes No If yes, please answer the questions below for Fall 2010 admissions: n was Number of qualified applicants offered a place on waiting list Number accepting a place on the waiting list Number of wait-listed students admitted Is your waiting list ranked?
-If yes, do you release that information to students?
-Do you release that information to school counselors?
-Admission Requirements C3.
-High school completion requirement Check the appropriate box to identify your high school completion requirement for degree-seeking enter High school diploma is required and GED is accepted High school diploma is required and GED is not accepted High school diploma or equivalent is not required ing students: C4.
-Does your institution require or recommend a general college-preparatory program for degree-seel king students?
+C1.
+First-time, first-year (freshman) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2011.
+Include early decision, early action, and students who began studies during summer in this cohort.
+Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, non-admission, placement on waiting list, or application withdrawn (by applicant or institution).
+Admitted applicants should include wait-listed students who were subsequently offered admission.

+% Full-time Part-Time Total %

+Applied Admitted Admitted Enrolled Enrolled Enrolled Enrolled

+Men 2,665 1,944 72.9 792 13 805 41.4

+Women 3,633 2,602 71.6 956 7 963 73.0

+Total 6,298 4,546 72.2% 1,748 20 1,768 38.9%

+Total first-time, first-year (freshman)

+C2.
+Freshman wait-listed students (students who met admission requirements but whose final admission was contingent on space availability)

+Do you have a policy of placing students on a waiting list? \Box Yes \boxtimes No

+Admission Requirements

+C3.
+High school completion requirement

+Check the appropriate box to identify your high school completion requirement for degree-seeking entering students:

+Х High school diploma is required and GED is accepted High school diploma is required and GED is not accepted High school diploma or equivalent is not required

+C4.
+Does your institution require or recommend a general college-preparatory program for degree-seeking students?

 Require

+Х Recommend

+Neither require nor recommend